Roginjosh/CompIntProject/README.md

 # Project README
 ## *Josh Rogge*
 ### How to Load the Environment
+This is a Markdown File, you can press ctrl + k and then press v to view this file formatted all prettily on VSCode

 *I used **Git Bash** on **Windows 10**.*

 ### To set up the Conda environment, run: